joaopedromatias/mongo-db-express-products-api/README.md

 The server works as an API that allows the user to **_view_**, **_add_**, **_edit_** and **_delete_** products in a fake store admin pannel. 🛅

-In the routes that require an id to the passed, the product router uses a custom middleware to check if the value provided as the id is valid. ✔️
+In the routes that require an id to be passed, the product router uses a custom middleware to check if the value provided as the id is valid.
+If it is, it passes the execution to the next handler, otherwise it sends the error response ✔️

 ## `API Reference 📑`